Coronavirus: Business advice

 - if at all possible payment should be collected over the phone or via internet ordering.
 If this is not possible staff must sanitise their hands after handling customers' money or other items.

 - You must provide allergen information to your customers.
-For further guidance see Food Standards Agency Allergen guidance for food businesses
+For further guidance see allergen guidance for food businesses on the Food Standards Agency website

 Further food safety guidance can be found on the Food Standards Agency website.